ivanserg0692/ivanserg0692/README.md

 Therefore i will continue it.

 I've been applying the conceptions of object's programming at backend and frontand since 2017.
-I've  been working on the PHP backend with Bitrix and it couses that i very well know how prepare this stack.
+I've  been working on the PHP backend with Bitrix and it couses that I well know how prepare this stack.

 My exreprince: